MantaRayMedia/gists/Code/PHP-doc-generation/Generation.md

 # PHP Markdown documentation generator
-Script to generate docs from PHPDoc and comments
+Script to generate docs from PHPDoc and comments for Drupal or non-drupal projects.

 ## Installation
 - clone the repository